KallistaKomdeur/llm-project-ppm/README.md

 1. Make a folder "logs" in the root directory.
 2. In "logs", make a folder with the name of your event log
 3. In "logs/your_event_log", place file "your_event_log.csv"
+4. In "config/log_schemas", create a file "your_log.yaml".
+In here, create a schema for your log as shown in the example yaml files.

 ### 4. Prepare your environment.